womeninblockchainbarcelona/wibb-project/0.General/Topics-WIBB-Events.md

 - Decentralized Autonomous Organizations (DAOS)
 - Passive participants and how to deal with low participation on the governance process?
 - Who should vote? (rights) Prerequisites for voting (education, information, participation on the network )
-- What ?
+- What should be voted?
 Governance is much more than aggregating votes.
 Discussions, trainings, …
 - Vote delegation and liquid democracy
 - Systems of democracy.
 Systems of governance.
 Ontocracy
 - Including smart devices on the voting processes